Skip to nav Skip to content

 Graduate Student

-Leslie Sawyer is a graduate student in the doctoral program in clinical psychology at the University of South Florida.
+Leslie Sawyer, M.A., is a graduate student in the doctoral program in clinical psychology at the University of South Florida.
 Dr. Thomas Brandon is her major professor.
-Her research and clinical interests are broadly geared toward elucidation of behavioral processes that promote or attenuate substance misuse, including processes that correlate with improved treatment outcomes.
-At TRIP, Leslie is currently working on studies involving e-cigarettes and smoking cessation utilizing low-nicotine cigarettes.
+Her research and clinical interests center on substance misuse.
+At TRIP, Leslie is currently working on studies involving a smartphone app for smoking cessation and investigating factors that dissuade adult smokers from using e-cigarettes for harm reduction (i.e., switching from combustible to e-cigarettes). cigarettes for smoking cessation.

 Honor Woodward